BrunoGuerrero/spritesheet-splitter/README.md

 Simply store your spritesheet as `source.png` in the repository root folder, then call `index.php` from your browser or CGI client.
 All resulting sprites, as well as a copy of the original source, will be stored as individual PNG files in a timestamped folder, in the `output` directory.

 Sprites can be arranged in any fashion, so that even irregular spritesheets containing sprites of various dimensions can also be processed.
-Individual sprites are

 ## Using the spritesheet repacker